kagalle/objective-gentoo/gentoo_install_guide.rst

 Commands shown are **examples** and should be edited if needed.

 The steps do not need to be done in one session, start to finish.
+Steps needed to pause and restart for a given point in the process:

 a.
-During steps `Create bootable media`_
+In `Create bootable media`_ - pick up at the point where you left off.
+#.
+In `Boot the live-CD`_ - redo all steps marked with ``***`` up to the point where you left off.
+#.
+In

 Contraints: